Paper Summary #8 - FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness

 GPU Memory Hierarchy

 For a A100 GPU with 40GB of High Memory Bandwidth (HBM), a rough diagram of the memory hierarchy is shown above.
 The SRAM memory us spread across 108 streaming multiprocessors (SMs), 192KB for each.
 As one can see, the on-chip SRAM is much faster the HBM but is much smaller than size.
-In terms of compute, the theoretical peak throughput for BFLOAT16 using Tensor Core is 312 TFLOPS.
+In terms of compute, the theoretical peak throughput for BFloat16 using Tensor Core is 312 TFLOPS.
 With time, compute has gotten much faster relative to memory speed, hence processes (operations) are increasingly bottlenecked by memory (HBM) access.
 Thus, the goal of the FlashAttention paper was to use the SRAM as well as efficiently as possible to speed up the computation.

 Execution Model

-he typical way in which GPUs operate are that they use a large number of threads to perform an operation, which is called a kernel.
+The typical way in which GPUs operate are that they use a large number of threads to perform an operation, which is called a kernel.
 The input is loaded from the HBM to the registers and SRAM, and written back to the HBM after computation.

 Performance Characteristics